-- Minimum curb cut width shall be 16 feet. - Maximum curb cut width shall be 36 feet, except along Highway 43 in which case the maximum curb cut shall be 40 feet.
-For emergency service providers, including fire stations, the maximum shall be 50 feet.

-- C. No curb cuts shall be allowed any closer to an intersecting street right-of-way line than the following: - 1.
+- A. Minimum curb cut width shall be 16 feet. - B. Maximum curb cut width shall be 36 feet, except along Highway 43 in which case the maximum curb cut shall be 40 feet.
+For emergency service providers, including fire stations, the maximum shall be 50 feet. - C. No curb cuts shall be allowed any closer to an intersecting street right-of-way line than the following: - 1.
 On an arterial when intersected by another arterial, 150 feet. - 2.
 On an arterial when intersected by a collector, 100 feet. - 3.
 On an arterial when intersected by a local street, 100 feet. - 4.
 On a collector when intersecting an arterial street, 100 feet. - 5.
 On a collector when intersected by another collector or local street, 35 feet. - 6.
 On a local street when intersecting any other street, 35 feet. - D. There shall be a minimum distance between any two adjacent curb cuts on the same side of a public street, except for one-way entrances and exits, as follows: - 1.
 On an arterial street, 150 feet. - 2.
 On a collector street, 75 feet. - 3.
 Between any two curb cuts on the same lot or parcel on a local street, 30 feet. - E. A rolled curb may be installed in lieu of curb cuts and access separation requirements. - F. Curb cuts shall be kept to the minimum, particularly on Highway 43.
 Consolidation of driveways is preferred.
 The standard on Highway 43 is one curb cut per business if consolidation of driveways is not possible. - G. Adequate line of sight pursuant to engineering standards should be afforded at each driveway or accessway.

-Proposed curb cuts on Ridgebrook Drive for lots 1 and 3 and the remnant lot are 18 feet each.
+Proposed curb cuts on Ridgebrook Drive for lots 1 and 4 are 18 feet each.
+The proposed curb cut for lot 3 is 10 feet to accommodate the preservation of a Giant Sequoia on site as shown on Sheet C110.
 All driveway curb cuts will meet the spacing requirements of this section as shown on Sheet C210.